-NAME UNKNOWN: A former Russian now in rankfurt, Germany,

-the

-KGB was trying to recruit him in 1961 through his sister or cousin who still lives in the USSR; the KGB has met him in France; the outcome is unknown.
+the KGB was trying to recruit him in 1961 through his sister or cousin who still lives in the USSR; the KGB has met him in France: the outcome is unknown.

-NAME UNKNOWN: A young female Swiss

-tourist in the USSR who works for the

-police in Basel or Zurich was contacted

-by the KGB on her complaint of stolen

-money; the KGB arranged to return the

-oney to her; she was assessed and the

-lead was pussed to the First Chief

-Directorate.
+NAME UNKNOWN: A young female Swiss tourist in the USSR who works for the police in Basel or Zurich was contacted by the KGB on her complaint of stolen money; the KGB arranged to return the oney to her; she was assessed and the lead was pussed to the First Chief Directorate.

-in Leningrad during June 1963; tried to recruit a Soviet citizen to recruit a soviet citizen the Soviet was a KCB agent, and the entire approach was recorded; if distribute returns to the USSR an attempt will be made to recruit him.
+A Swedish tourist in Leningrad during June 1963; tried to recruit a Soviet citizen the Soviet was a KCB agent, and the entire approach was recorded; if we returns to the USSR an attempt will be made to recruit him.